 The School District serves students at small neighborhood schools while providing the dynamics of an urban school district.
-As of June 30, 2020, there were 820 certificated and 411 classified personnel servicing an active enrollment of approximately 8,900 Prek through 12th grade students in the School District's one high school, one middle school, one sixth grade academy, one blended learning program, eight elementary schools and one pre-kindergarten school - one of which was the first certified STEM Magnet school in Georgia.
+As of June 30, 2021, there were 832 certificated and 423 classified personnel servicing an active enrollment of approximately 8,600 Prek through 12th grade students in the School District's one high school, one middle school, one sixth grade academy, one blended learning program, eight elementary schools and one pre-kindergarten school - one of which was the first certified STEM Magnet school in Georgia.
 STEM programs are also available in grades 6-12.
-The District is ranked nationally among the Top Ten US School Districts in Digital Technology.